Marketing Shouldn't be Forced to Test in Production.

 [04] Generic AI // The Yes-Man

 You ask ChatGPT or Claude to review your draft.
 It gives you a single, polite, plausible opinion in a vacuum.
-It is designed to be helpful, so it does not fight back or actively veto deals like a real enterprise committee.
+It is designed to be helpful, so it does not fight back or actively veto deals like a real End-Customer Buying Committee.

 [05] Win/Loss Analysis // The Autopsy